mgumz/vopher/README.md

     $> cd ~/.vim

-Acquire all of the plugins referenced in 'vopher.list' (the default file) and put the fetched plugins into the 'pack/vopher/start' folder where Vim8 picks them up without any further work:
+Acquire all the plugins referenced in `vopher.list` (the default file) and put the fetched plugins into the `pack/vopher/start` folder where Vim8 picks them up without any further work:

     $> vopher up
     vopher: (10/10) [=================== 100% ====================]

-So, what's in my 'pack/vopher/start' directory and how do they relate to my `vopher.list`-file?
+So, what's in my `pack/vopher/start` directory and how do they relate to my `vopher.list`-file?

     $> vopher status